 The Razer Hammerhead Pro HyperSpeed are decent for office use.
 Although they have a gamer-centric design, you can turn off the RGB lighting to keep them office-friendly.
 They're also equipped with an ANC system to help cut down chatty coworkers and the hum of AC units around you.
 They don't leak very much audio at high volumes, either.
 That said, they don't support multi-device pairing, so you can't stay connected to your PC and smartphone simultaneously.
 With their ANC on (and lighting off), they also last over five hours continuously, which may not be enough to get you through your day.
 Their carrying case supplies an extra four charges, though.

-The Razer Hammerhead Pro HyperSpeed are decent for wireless gaming.
-These buds come with a USB dongle that you can use for a low-latency gaming experience on PCs and supported consoles like the PS5.
-If you're a mobile gamer, they also have Game Mode, which helps keep audio lag at bay via Bluetooth.
+The Razer Hammerhead Pro HyperSpeed are alright for wireless gaming.
+These buds come with a USB dongle that you can use for a fairly low-latency gaming experience on PCs and supported consoles like the PS5.
+If you're a mobile gamer, they also have Game Mode, which helps lower audio lag over Bluetooth.
 Their balanced sound is adjustable using their companion app's graphic EQ and presets.
 They also have customizable RGB lighting, though if you want to have this enabled with ANC simultaneously, then the buds will only last around three hours at a time.
 Turning off both features brings the battery life upwards of five hours.
 There are four charges in the case if you need it, though.

 The Razer Hammerhead Pro HyperSpeed are truly wireless earbuds; you can't use them wired.